Katherine-Siyu-Zhang/Katherine-Siyu-Zhang.github.io/index.md

 - The effects of such messages and individual perceptions
 - Potential strategies for mitigating these issues through corrections and fact-checking messages

 I am **theoretically-driven**.
 In my research, I adopt theoretical insights from cognitive theory, social psychology, and communication science.
-I apply **computational method** and **qualitative (survey and experiment) methods** to investigate the above research area.
+I apply **computational method** and **quanlitative (survey and experiment) methods** to investigate the above research area.

 ## Contact